 I stated earlier in this article that each antioxidant that has disarmed a free radical becomes sacrificed unless its “sister” antioxidant comes along and rejuvenates it.
 Every antioxidant has a “sister” antioxidant which can regenerate the spent antioxidant.
-For example here are some of the antioxidant sister pairs…
+For example, here are some of the antioxidant sister pairs…

-- Lipoic acid can be regenerated by itself and can regenerate all of the other antioxidants
+- Lipoic Acid can be regenerated by itself and can regenerate all of the other antioxidants

-- Vitamin C is regenerated by vitamin E, glutathione and lipoic acid
+- Vitamin C is regenerated by vitamin E, glutathione and Lipoic Acid

-- Vitamin E is regenerated by vitamin C, coQ10 and lipoic acid
+- Vitamin E is regenerated by vitamin C, CoQ10 and lipoic acid

-- Glutathione is regenerated by lipoic acid
+- Glutathione is regenerated by Lipoic Acid

 How to Increase Your Antioxidants

 Diet is the first way to get more antioxidants into your body.
-Eating a nutrient dense fertility diet includes all whole foods, fruits, vegetables, whole grains, grass-fed meats, raw dairy, nuts, seeds and seaweed.
+Eating a nutrient-dense fertility diet includes all whole foods, fruits, vegetables, whole grains, grass-fed meats, raw dairy, nuts, seeds and seaweed.
 All of these foods offer a wide variety of nutrients which are needed for optimal antioxidant levels.

-Make sure to eat a wide variety of colors and fresh raw foods.
+Make sure to eat a wide variety of highly colored and fresh raw foods.
 Antioxidants are sensitive to heat and can be damaged during cooking and processing, so include a good amount of raw foods in your diet.
 Fresh pressed juices and smoothies are a great and easy way to get an abundance of nutrients into your diet.